chrispmaag/clickstream_sequence_learning/README.md

 # Clickstream Sequence Learning

-In this project, we will predict the outcomes of online browsing sessions through session-level features or sequence of page visits to predict if the next sequence will be a purchase or not.
+In this project, we will predict the outcomes of online browsing sessions through session-level features and sequence of page visits to predict if the next sequence will be a purchase or not.

 #### RNN
 ![rnn_image_wiki](https://github.com/chrispmaag/clickstream_sequence_learning/blob/main/images/rnn_image_wiki.png)